- CARDINAL SIGNS (the "four ORs:" rubor, tumor, calor, dolor)

 Research suggests that some types of lymphocytes are compartmentalized to particular tissues or body regions.

 Lymphocytes are small cells, 7-9 Ám in diameter in blood smears, and are the second most common white blood cell type (about 30% of the WBCs).
-They have a round heterochromatic (deeply staining) nucleus surrounded by a relatively thin rim of cytoplasm.
-Lymphocytes are most easily recognized in histological sections as small "naked" nuclei (the cytoplasm is usually inconspicuous) which occur here and there in most tissues and especially commonly near mucous membranes.
-Lymphocytes are found densely packed in lymphoid tissue--spleen and lymph nodes. .
+Each lymphocyte has a round heterochromatic (deeply staining) nucleus surrounded by a relatively thin rim of cytoplasm.
+Lymphocytes are most easily recognized in histological sections as small "naked" nuclei (the cytoplasm is usually inconspicuous) which occur here and there in most ordinary connective tissues.
+They are encountered most commonly near mucous membranes.
+Lymphocytes are found densely packed in lymphoid tissue, such as tonsils, spleen, and lymph nodes.

 Plasma cells are lymphocytes which are specialized for mass production and secretion of circulating antibodies.
 Plasma cells have more extensive cytoplasm filled with rough endoplasmic reticulum (for synthesizing protein, specifically antibody molecules).
 This cytoplasm is distinctly basophilic, a consequence of the large numbers of ribosomes associated with the rER, and typically forms a lopsided bulge on one side of the nucleus.
 The heterochromatin of plasma cells is typically clumped in a characteristic "spoke-wheel" arrangement which also aids plasma cell recognition.